“Never let the odds keep you from doing what you know in your heart you were meant to do.”

 Being the independent person that I am, I have come to learn to take care of myself, trust my decision making and have confidence that I can make a great life for myself no matter where I am.
 In fact, upon turning thirty a few years ago, I felt the stigma of being single and supposed lacking lift as I realized that life can be as full as I want to make it whether I am living on my own or with somebody else.
 And with that, I stopped looking and started to fully just throw myself in to living.
 Absolute exhilaration and a heightened healthy confidence followed.

-And as corny as it sounds, when I stopped looking, love found me – true love that is.
+And as corny as it sounds, when I stopped looking, love found me.
 Not forced affection, not two needy people not wanting to be alone.
 Quite the opposite really, as we were both very content and fulfilled in our single lives prior to meeting each other.

 By sharing this with you today is its own form of a leap, at least for me, because I am very private, but I wanted to share with you that even I get scared.
 Even I look for answers that don’t immediately fall in my lap.
 However, even though I feel this way, I am choosing to step forward toward a future with someone who I don’t want to live without, and while I don’t have all the certainties of how it will play itself out, I do know who I am, I do know what my behavior, loyalty and devotion will be, and that’s all I can have control over.
 Which in a way, once you let go and leap, should be quite freeing.

-As my boyfriend and I dream, plan and look at each other with complete awe and wonderment of what is yet to be for us as we plan our lives together, I know I am in mid-flight.
-I know I am leaping in many regards.
-And trust me, there are moments when I look down to see that I’m putting myself in a very vulnerable position that doesn’t have a net and it rattles me.
-For so long I have always simply depended upon myself, and now I am trusting someone with my heart, the real me and a future that requires teamwork.
-It’s a big leap, but I wouldn’t want to miss out on what could be.
+As my boyfriend and I would dream, plan and look at each other with complete awe, wonderment and uncertainty of the future, I knew I am in mid-flight.
+I knew I am leaping in many regards.
+And trust me, there are moments when I looked down to see that I was putting myself in a very vulnerable position that didn’t have a net and it rattlee me.
+For so long I have always simply depended upon myself, and now I was trusting someone with my heart, the real me and a future that requires teamwork.
+It’s a big leap, but I didn’t want to miss out on what could be.

 I ask of you today to look into your dreams.
 Look into your heart and ask yourself what is the leap that you would like to take, but for some reason you are holding back?
 I want you to know that it’s human nature to be afraid, but with a few simple things to keep in mind (see below), you too can step forward and take the leap that you need in order to attain what might be.
 Sometimes, one of the toughest parts of the entire process is to simply verbalize what you want, perhaps fearful of how others will react.
 I want to assure you, if you would like to share today what your leap would be, you will only hear support.